 3 A. Use your home cutting machine to cut appliques.

 I would say that the next step is tracing your design.
 But….

 We live in the 21 century, right?
 So I will say — put your design on a USB drive and go to your home cutting machine.

 Don’t have a cutting machine?
 Well, maybe it’s time to buy one?

-I was making a fabric wreath and I needed 12 hexagon pieces to use as my applique pieces.
+I was making the fabric wreath presented in this article First-time quilting: how to make a wreath with fabric or a round table topper and I needed 12 hexagon pieces to use as my applique pieces.

 So I found the hexagon shape in my ScanNcut machine (that was easy, I didn’t need to save anything on my USB).
 Designs can be easily enlarged and reduced.